 SBVRTCNVRT

 Daniel Pinci

-Daniel Pinci works through an iterative process of photography, digital editing, physical recreation, scanning, printing, and digitizing.
-Each piece cycles through physical and digital states — accumulating texture, meaning, and decay with every pass.
+Daniel Pinci works through an iterative process of photography, digital editing, AI-assisted generation, physical recreation, scanning, printing, and digitizing.
+Each piece cycles through physical and digital states, accumulating texture, meaning, and decay with every pass.

-The work begins with a photograph, is deconstructed digitally, reconstructed physically as collage, scanned back into the digital realm, printed, torn, layered, and scanned again.
-This loop continues until the process itself becomes the subject — each iteration leaving its own residue of intention and accident.
+The work begins with a photograph, is deconstructed digitally, fed through AI tools, reconstructed physically as collage, scanned back into the digital realm, printed, torn, layered, and scanned again.
+This loop continues until the process itself becomes the subject, each iteration leaving its own residue of intention and accident.

-The result is dark, confrontational, and layered in ways that resist easy reading.
+The result is confrontational and layered in ways that resist easy reading.
 Faces fracture and double.
 Surfaces degrade until the distinction between original and reproduction dissolves.
 The physical collage exists somewhere behind the digital print, and the print exists somewhere ahead of the collage.

 Process

-Photography → Digital editing → Physical reconstruction → Scanning → Printing → Digitizing → Repeat.
+Photography → Digital editing → AI generation → Physical reconstruction → Scanning → Printing → Digitizing → Repeat.

 Prints

 Limited edition giclée prints on Hahnemühle Photo Rag 308gsm.
 Matte finish.
 Each print is hand-signed and numbered by Daniel Pinci.
-Printed and fulfilled via Gelato.
+Every print is personally inspected for quality.
 Ships worldwide in archival packaging.

+SBVRTCNVRT